jvandertil/blog/content/posts/2020-01-29_HostWebAppInAzure.md

 tags = [ ".NET", "ASP.NET", "Azure" ]
 +++

-As a side project I am working on a web application, which I want to host in Azure eventually.
+As a side project, I am working on a web application that I want to host in Azure eventually.
 There is a ton of documentation available around Azure but instructions vary by product.
 I have documented the steps I needed to run a web application in Azure.

 To make it easier to automate the deployment steps I am avoiding the Azure portal.
 I want to script these steps later so that I can automate my deployments.
-Everything I want to do can be done using the Azure CLI, so for now I will be using that.
+Everything I want to do can be done using the Azure CLI so, for now, I will be using that.

 ## Creating the Azure infrastructure
 If you are following along, do not forget to authenticate the Azure CLI.